exercism/fsharp/concepts/tuples/about.md

 * Tuples have structural equality. `(1, 4, 6) = (1, 4, 6) -> true`
 * Tuples can be used as arguments of function and return value of function

-These points are very important – if you don’t understand them you will get confused quite quickly!